drjulija/drjulija.github.io/content/posts/guardrail/index.md

 -->

 ## Conclusion
-The objective of this experiment was to assess whether LLM-based toxic content classifiers offer advantages in accuracy over more traditional machine learning models, such as neural networks.
+The objective of this experiment was to assess whether LLM-based toxic content classifiers offer advantages in accuracy over other machine learning models, such as neural networks.

-This study compared the performance of a large language model (Llama3 8B with in-context learning) and a traditional two layer neural network classifier for detecting toxic content.
+This study compared the performance of a large language model (Llama3 8B with in-context learning) and a two layer neural network classifier for detecting toxic content.
 Results indicate that the feed-forward neural network significantly outperformed the LLM-based classifier across key metrics, achieving an accuracy score of 0.9 and a recall rate of 0.96, while the LLM-based classifier achieved an accuracy of 0.8 and a recall of 0.78.
-These findings highlight that for tasks requiring high recall in content moderation, traditional neural network classifiers may provide superior performance with a reduced computational burden.
+These findings highlight that for tasks requiring high recall in content moderation, neural network classifiers may provide superior performance with a reduced computational burden.

 <!---
 Furthermore, the neural network demonstrated faster inference times, making it a more suitable choice for real-time or high-volume production environments.